-Question: Is it normal to still have feelings for an ex if you are in a new relationship?
+Question: Is it normal to still have feelings for an Ex if you are in a new relationship?

-Answer: Hmmmm – I wouldn’t say normal, but I will say this.
+Answer: Hmmm – I wouldn’t say normal, but I will say this.
 It probably happens a lot.
 At times, I believe it happens because one party never wanted the relationship to end in the first place.
 Just because the relationship is over in regards to physically being together – that doesn’t mean it’s over in the other person’s heart.

 However, this really should be assessed and settled BEFORE entering into another relationship.
 It’s unfair to engage oneself with someone else when you still have feelings for an ex.
 This is why we suggest taking the necessary time to sever all ties between relationships and not simply jumping back into a “substitute” or a “rebound” one.
 Relationship-hopping should not be a practice.

 The truth is when you have authentically cared about someone for any period of time – you will need some authentic time to get over them too.
-The wonderful thing is when you are really over them, you can see them in passing with someone else, speak to the both of them and it won’t bother you a bit!
-If this scenaria happens and you’re still feeling some kinda way, you’re probably not ready for a new relationship… at least not yet.
+The wonderful thing is when you are really over them, you can see them in passing with someone else, speak to both of them and it won’t bother you a bit!
+If this scenario happens and you’re still feeling some kinda way, you’re probably not ready for a new relationship… at least not yet.